-On March 31, 1958, two young CPAs, Milton L. Bach and Truitt D. James, announced the formation of a new partnership, Bach & James, CPAs to serve the Atlanta business community.
+On March 31, 1958, two young CPAs, Milton L. Bach and Truitt D. James, announced the formation of a new partnership, Bach, James & Company, CPAs to serve the Atlanta business community.

 As business grew and the need for an accounting staff became evident, the two principals made a decision that shaped the firm’s future direction.
 They decided in order to retain good people, it was necessary to offer them an ownership interest in the business.
 This decision shaped the future of the firm for years to come.
 Subsequent additions as principals in the firm were Grady R. Allen in 1978 and Neal J. Bach in 1986.